 The Real Estate segment corresponds to the Real Estate subgroup.
 Its business activities encompass the development, letting and commercial and technical facility management of properties in the Port of Hamburg’s peripheral area.
 These include the Speicherstadt historical warehouse district.
 The world’s largest traditional warehouse quarter is a UNESCO World Heritage Site.
 In this central location, HHLA offers some 300,000 m2 of commercial space.
 Other prime properties totalling approximately 63,000 m2 are managed by Fischmarkt Hamburg-Altona GmbH in the exclusive fish market area on the river Elbe’s northern banks.

-For further information on the performance of each segment,.
+For further information on the performance of each segment, see also Segment Performance.